White House warns China on growing militarization in South China Sea

 "There will be near-term and long-term consequences, and we'll certainly keep you up to date," she added.

-Pentagon chief spokeswoman Dana White reaffirmed the United States' commitment to the international waters.
-She said the Chinese must understand that "they cannot, and should not, be hostile, and understand that the Pacific is -- is a place in which much commerce goes through.
-And it's in their interest to ensure that there's a free navigation of international waters."

-CNBC first reported the Chinese military had deployed the weapons systems to islands east of the Philippines on Thursday, quoting a source with knowledge of US intelligence reports.
+CNBC first reported the Chinese military had deployed the weapons systems to Subi Reef, Fiery Cross Reef and Mischief Reef, east of the Philippines, on Thursday, quoting a source with knowledge of US intelligence reports.

 According to CNBC, the YJ-12B anti-ship missiles would be able to strike ships up to 295 nautical miles away from the artificial islands.